spiffe/spire-tutorials/k8s/oidc-vault/README.md

    $ vault server -config config.hcl
    ```

-3. Check that your Vault server has started correctly and has no errors, you may see some warnings.
+3. Check that your Vault Server has started correctly and has no errors.
+It is typical to see some warning messages.
+The following message indicates that the Vault Server has started:

    ```console
    ==> Vault server started!
 Log data will stream in below:
    ```

-## Initialize and unseal the vault
+## Initialize and Unseal the Vault

+Ensure that you are in possession of your whip and your lucky fedora.
 Before authenticating and using our Vault server we need to initialize and unseal it.

 1. Set the `VAULT_ADDR` environment variable.
 This tells the Vault CLI where it needs to talk to.